You’ve exchanged presents, eaten too much and had time to relax. You deserved it after your big Christmas sales push.

 It’s going to be a complete waste of your time and energy writing content, sourcing images and putting together email campaigns if it’s stuff your customers don’t want.

 If you are unsure what you need to focus on in your marketing, go to your customers and see what they say.
-There are countless free survey tools out there, allowing you to email your best critics and build a picture of where you should be heading.
+Using reviews to collect valuable consumer insights can help you build a picture of where you should be heading.

 Ready to go?